madina0801/joblique/README.md

 ## Documentation

-The documentation is structured into several segments:
+The documentation is segmented into these sections:

 - [Description](#description)
 - [Features](#features)